 In 276 days, Pakistan violated ceasefire 2,335 times

-New Delhi, Feb 04: Pakistan has violated cease fire along the Line of Control 2,335 times between May 30 last year and January 20 this year.
+New Delhi, Feb 04: Pakistan has violated ceasefire along the Line of Control 2,335 times between May 30 last year and January 20 this year.

 In addition, 177 incidents of cross border firing in the region also took place, the government informed the Lok Sabha.